10-3-pursuit/project-startup-challenge-fullstack/README.md

 ### Part Four: The Presentation

+Your team will all participate in a presentation that lasts no more than 15 minutes.

-Your presentation will consist of the following:
+#### Your presentation will consist of the following:

 - a 30 second introduction on who each of you are and how you decided to be a programmer. **Do not start with your name.** You may use the speeches that you already practiced in class.
 Reference the [Snapshots of Our Journeys to Tech](https://github.com/10-3-pursuit/snapshots-of-our-journey-solo-intros) repo if you are not clear about how to do this.